CALL US FREE ON

 Kyoto

 We begin our day of sightseeing at the impressive UNESCO World Heritage Site of Kinkaku-Ji Temple.
 Fondly referred to as the Golden Pavilion, this richly decorated golden temple is a truly beautiful sight to behold.
 Our next stop is another UNESCO World Heritage Site, the rock garden of Ryoanji Temple.
 The garden’s fifteen stones are cleverly arranged so that there is always one rock that is hidden from view.
-Our final and third UNESCO World Heritage Site of the morning is Kiyomizu-Dera Temple.
-Founded in AD778, the most famous feature of the temple is its wooden veranda, standing some 13 metres above the ground.
-Later, we head to Gion, Kyoto’s famous geisha district, before taking part in a traditional tea ceremony.
+We then head to the area surrounding Nijo Castle, where we have free time to explore and take lunch, before taking part in a traditional tea ceremony.
 Tonight, there is an opportunity to experience a Japanese barbecue at a local restaurant.

 Included meals: